vishal772004/Projects/project/README.md

 Then there is a very important function that uses csv library named csv_Reader() which reads  the IMDBTop250.csv using a DictReader and stores it into a list and returns the list whenever it is called.

+In a function called Rating() , first I have called csv_Reader() and stored the list that is returned in a variable called row .
+Then I have used list comprehension which was explained in the last week of cs50 and extracted out ratings and movie name in a separate list .
+Then I have used two while loops where the first one